semaphoreci/docs/docs/reference/api-v1alpha.md

 ### Errors

-There are several errors that you can receive as a response to an API request.
+You can receive several errors as a response to an API request.

 #### Failure to authenticate